-The Jigokudani Monkey Park is really a one-of-a-kind place to visit.
+The Jigokudani Monkey Park is a one-of-a-kind place to visit.
 Even if you can see the monkeys all year round, it’s better to visit during winter since the white landscape makes it much more beautiful.
-During hotter days, monkeys will still be there, but is not as attractive as winter.
+During hotter days, monkeys will still be there but is not as attractive as in winter.
 Also, the monkeys will be more likely to bathe in the hot waters when it is freezing outside.

 There’s a trail that gets you to the park, which takes between 25 and 40 minutes depending on how fast you walk.
 There will be snow during winter so be careful and dress accordingly.

-As a general rule, all the northern regions of Japan are great for skiing and have huge amounts of snow, so if you are a snow addict, you should definitely book your trip to Japan for the next winter.
+As a general rule, all the northern regions of Japan are great for skiing and have huge amounts of snow, so if you are a snow addict, you should book your trip to Japan for next winter.

 Although not that frequent, you can also find some snow in the Tokyo region and if that doesn’t happen, you can always get on the shinkansen (japan’s bullet train) and visit the Nagano and the Niigata prefectures that are not that far from Tokyo.
-There are actually some excellent ski resorts like Happo One, Hakuba 47 & Goryu or Shiga Koen in Nagano and Myoko Akakura, Kagura or Gala Yuzawa in Niigata.
+There are some excellent ski resorts like Happo One, Hakuba 47 & Goryu or Shiga Koen in Nagano and Myoko Akakura, Kagura or Gala Yuzawa in Niigata.

-The winter views in Japan are pretty amazing, specially when there’s snow.
+The winter views in Japan are pretty amazing, especially when there’s snow.
 Seeing all these incredible places in Japan covered with snow is a unique experience.
 Imagine how beautiful a temple can get when there’s snow everywhere.
 Even the red gates (torii) are more impressive with all the snow, as you can see in the picture above.

 If you want to brag about your winter travel to Japan, you can take some of the best pictures while there’s snow and show them to your friends.